One-shot Multiple Access Channel Simulation: Asymptotic iid expansion

 \section{Asymptotic iid expansion}

-We now evaluate the asymptotic limit of the iid expansion our one-shot simulation result and show that the cost region in this regime is single-letterized.
+We now evaluate the asymptotic limit of the iid expansion of our one-shot simulation result and show that the cost region single-letterizes in this regime.
 This recovers a special case of \cite[Theorem~1 and Theorem~4]{Kurri_MAC_simulation} with independent inputs and no side information at the decoder.
+We now state a general way to obtain asymptotic bounds from the extension of one-shot bounds.
+For the one-shot setting, our regime of interest is fixed $\epsilon_1 \text{ and }\epsilon_2$ and $\delta$ chosen independently as a fixed parameter subject to $ < \min\{\epsilon_1, \epsilon_2\}$.
+For asymptotic analysis, limit is first taken as $n \to \infty$ for fixed $\epsilon_1,\epsilon_2, \delta$ which leads to invoking Fact~\ref{fact:AEP_fixed_ip}.
+Subsequently, the limits $\epsilon_j \to 0$ and $\delta \to 0$ are taken subject to $\delta < \min\{\epsilon_1, \epsilon_2\}$.
+Note that, this does not encounter the issue of fudge terms blowing in the asymptotic iid setting and we get a matching converse.